bymarkone/bymarkone.github.io/research.markdown

 permalink: /research/
 ---

-I am research the role of language in advancing the AI field.
+I am researching the role of language in advancing the AI field.

 More specifically I am considering the role of language in the formation of the human mind.
 My hope is that by understanding that connection, I may be able to develop AI techniques that will advance over the current ones based on statistics and linear algebra.